mgenius3/mgenius3/README.md

 - 🌱 I have 6 years of experience in software engineering, specializing in full-stack web development.
 - 💞️ I'm looking to collaborate on open-source projects related to Mobile or web development.
 - 📫 You can reach me via email at [Gmail](mailto:benmos16@gmail.com) or connect with me on [LinkedIn](https://linkedin.com/in/moses-benjamin-82b8a7194/)
-- ⚡ Fun fact: I love to code and build things.
+- ⚡ Fun fact: I love to code and building things.
 Creating solutions and bringing ideas to life through software is my passion.

 # 💻 My favorite tools and technologies